Skip to main content

 Early Childhood Education reflects ages Birth-Age 8.
 While this program covers child development birth-age 8, the primary focus for teaching methods is for work with children ages birth-age 5.

-Students enrolled in the Early Childhood Major must choose one of the three concentration tracks below (15 credits):
+Students enrolled in the Early Childhood Major must choose one of the three concentration tracks below:

 1. Teaching Concentration